Choosing a great coffee bean can be challenging when you plan to brew some amazing coffee with a Chemex.

 • Chocolate again, not dark chocolate, maybe more milk chocolate.

-• Slight nutty taste, like hazelnuts or pecan nuts.
+• It has a slight nutty taste, like hazelnuts or pecans.

 • Caramel sauce.

-Amazing taste with a super balanced flavor profile.
+An amazing taste with a remarkably balanced flavor profile.
 The Brazilian coffee beans look like this:

 What does the coffee smell like?